Skip to the content.

 There are two methods to integrate the plug-in:

-2. Under the Action column for the plug-in, click Add Integration.
+2. In the Action column for the IBM DevOps Test Hub plug-in, and then click Add Integration.

 Configuration properties